Third Annual Academy for Public Media News Managers

 Note: This workshop is a PRNDI membership benefit, so employees of PRNDI member stations get priority placement!
 Be sure your membership is in good standing!

-“The balance between guided lessons and open conversation about the issues all of our newsrooms face really opened my eyes to the world of public radio and made me feel like I’m not alone in our challenges.” –– Ashton Marra, Assistant News Director, Statehouse Reporter, West Virginia Public Broadcasting
+“The balance between guided lessons and open conversation about the issues all of our newsrooms face really opened my eyes… and made me feel I’m not alone.” –– Ashton Marra, Assistant News Director, WV Public Broadcasting

 Precedes the 32nd annual PRNDI Conference, June 24-25, 2016